1967 Primrose Confectionery : Superman Sweet Cigarettes

 protagonists.
 The artist and writer for this set are not credited.

-brand advertisement.
-The cards also functioned to keep packs rigid and prevent cigarettes from
+1877.
+The cards functioned to keep packs rigid and prevent cigarettes from

 commonly packaged with bubble gum following the introduction of

-During the late 1970s, Superman Sweet Cigarettes were being distributed
+the late 1970s, Superman Sweet Cigarettes were being distributed throughout

-throughout Europe and Canada by Bassett's and the Barratt Division.
-In 1979,
+Europe and Canada by Bassett's and the Barratt Division.
+In 1979, Barratt

-Barratt began to phase out candy cigarettes.
-Superman Sweet Cigarettes were re-branded as
+began to phase out candy cigarettes.
+Superman Sweet Cigarettes were re-branded

 Candy Sticks.